Halo Infinite

 Closing the Gap

 The video above is a narrative clip-o-matic, presenting initial thoughts on Halo Infinite.
-It aims to seamlessly link the events of Halo 5 and the upcoming Halo Infinite, reducing the so-called 'Time Gap' by 30%.
-This compilation was made around five years ago, when the story was not fully realized.
-The main goal was to establish a shared vision for the game's narrative, while also laying the groundwork for what was to come.
+It aims to link the events of Halo 5 and an early version of Halo Infinite.
+This compilation was made around five years ago when the story was a bit different and had a greater focus on how Cortana had thrown humanity into ‘the dark ages.’

 Early Cinematic Progress